xinyumz/strapi-starter-project/docs/SETUP.md

 **Complete setup instructions for the Enterprise Multilingual CMS**

-This guide walks you through setting up the multilingual CMS from scratch, ensuring all components work correctly on first run.
+This guide walks through setting up the multilingual CMS from scratch, ensuring all components work correctly on first run.

 ## 📋 **Prerequisites Checklist**

-Before starting, ensure you have:

 - [ ] **Node.js 18.x or 20.x** (LTS versions)
 - [ ] **MySQL 8.0+** or **MariaDB 10.6+** installed and running